TheHive-Project/TheHiveDocs/admin/webhooks.md

 }
 ```

-For an update, data looks like:
+For an update, the data will look like:
 ```
 {
   "operation": "Update",